Welcome to NJ SkillsUSA 2022-2023

 Programs: SkillsUSA programs include local, state and national competitions in which students demonstrate

 occupational and leadership skills.
-At the annual national-level SkillsUSA Championships, over 5,600 students compete in 94 occupational and leadership skill areas.
+At the annual national-level SkillsUSA Championships, over 5,600 students compete in over 100 occupational and leadership skill areas.

 SkillsUSA programs also help to establish industry standards for job skill training in the lab and classroom, and promote community service.
 SkillsUSA is recognized by the U.S. Department of Education and is cited as a "successful model of employer-driven youth development training program" by the U.S. Department of Labor.